This article was originally published in March 2017. It has been revised to reflect more recent research.

 Has our definition of autism changed over the years?

-How people think about and diagnose autism has changed substantially since the diagnosis was first introduced nearly 75 years ago.
+How people think about and diagnose autism has changed substantially since the diagnosis was first introduced more than 75 years ago.
 In 1943, Leo Kanner first coined the term ‘infantile autism’ to describe children who seemed socially isolated and withdrawn.

 In 1966, researchers estimated that about 1 in 2,500 children had autism, according to criteria derived from Kanner’s description3.
 This and other early estimates of prevalence probably focused on children at the severe end of the spectrum and missed those with subtler features.